 On Wednesday, Oregon authorities said they would ask store owners to voluntarily review products on their shelves and pull any they feel might be unsafe.
 Stores will also be asked to post warnings about the potential dangers of vaping.
 One large Oregon marijuana retailer told the AP it stopped selling 68 vape pens because they contain additives that aren't precisely identified on product labels.

 Health officials are urging people to stop vaping and to get medical care if they have trouble breathing or chest pain after vaping.

-AP Medical Writer Mike Stobbe in New York and AP Health Writer Matthew Perrone in Washington contributed to this report.
+AP writers Mike Stobbe in New York, Matthew Perrone in Washington and Gillian Flaccus in Portland, Oregon, contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute's Department of Science Education.
 The AP is solely responsible for all content.